Louisville Zoo: Cats of the Americas

 This part of the zoo is next to the South America exhibit, and it has all rescued animals that cannot be returned to the wild.
 The animals include Canada lynxes, bald eagles, and pumas.

 South America

 This exhibit of the zoo has animals from the Andes grasslands and Amazon rainforest of South America along with a botanical garden area.
-The animals contained in this exhibit include Chilean flamingos, maned wolves, Linnaeus's two-toed sloths, jaguars, hyacinth macaws, and guanacos.
-In fall of 2022 the original hyacinth macaw aviary from 1969 was demolished and is being fully renovated, it is set to re-open in spring of 2023.
-In 2023 46 new Chilean Flamingos are to join the flock from the San Diego Zoo, with these additions the flock will be one of the largest captive flocks in the world.
+The animals contained in this exhibit include Chilean flamingos, maned wolves, Linnaeus's two-toed sloths, red-crowned cranes, red pandas, and toco toucans.
+In fall of 2022, the original hyacinth macaw aviary from 1969 was demolished, fully renovated and reopened in the spring of 2023.
+In the same year, 46 new Chilean Flamingos joined the flock from the San Diego Zoo.
+With these additions, the flock became one of the largest captive flocks in the world.

 Kentucky Trails

 A roughly $30 million Upland South Safari known Kentucky trails, built over roughly 20 acres in an under-developed portion of the property, the area will be dedicated to animals from North America.
 Kentucky Trails is being built in partnership with Kentucky Fish and Wildlife to house and exhibit native animals from the Appalachian and Cumberland Gap regions.
 Notable enclosers include two rotational Great Plains inspired woodlands that will house American bison, elk, American black bears, bobcats and other native animals.
 A large Rickhouse Hall inspired education center and restaurant is also to be built.
 Breaking ground is set in 2023 with the exhibit expected to open in 2025.